Top Atlantic Canada Grant, Loan, and Tax Incentive Funding Programs in 2022

 CanExport

-The CanExport Program provides government grants to support Canadian export projects, including international expansion initiatives such as developing marketing materials for international audiences and completing foreign market research.
+The CanExport Program provides government support for Canadian export projects including international expansion initiatives such as developing marketing materials for international audiences and completing foreign market research.
 By accessing additional funding for these types of activities, businesses can de-risk export market expansion plans.

 For all eligibility details, including how to apply, visit the CanExport program page.

-The Canada Summer Jobs (CSJ) program is a government grant that provides support for employers offering supervised career-related work experience to youth employees.
+The Canada Summer Jobs (CJG) program is a government grant program that provides support for employers offering supervised career-related work experience to youth employees.
 The experiences gained through student placements should further develop an applicant’s skills and knowledge, preparing them to make a transition into full-time career employment.

 Public and private sector employers can receive hiring grants for up to 50% of an employee’s minimum hourly rate.
 Non-profits can receive grants for up to 100% of minimum wage plus Mandatory Employment Related Costs (MERCs).

-This amount is limited to a maximum $300,000 per employer/province or territory.
+This amount is limited at a maximum $300,000 per employer/province or territory.
 Maximum 40 hours/week/employee can be included.
-For all eligibility details, including how to apply, visit the Canada Summer Jobs (CSJ) program page.
+For all eligibility details, including how to apply, visit the Canada Summer Jobs (CJG) program page.

 Industrial Research Assistance Program (IRAP)

-The Industrial Research Assistance Program (IRAP) is a funding program established to accelerate innovative research and development projects in Canada.
+The Industrial Research Assistance Program (IRAP) was established to accelerate innovative research and development projects in Canada.
 Eligible businesses who are developing and applying process improvements are the primary targets to receive research funding contributions through IRAP, but large-scale technology adoption projects that lead to new capabilities and/or processes are also considered.

 Eligible businesses can access contributions of up to 60-80% of internal technical labour and subcontractor expenses towards a specified innovation project.